Counting Sort: A New Pespective on Sorting

 count

-array, if the maximum element value in the array is very large, will it cause thecount
+array, what if the largest value in the array is very large?
+Will thecount

-Let us think through these questions step by step and try to provide solutions.
+Let’s think about these questions step by step and try to solve them.